 Yes, we know it is quite idiosyncratic to start with these infinitesimals but we first got to them in our geometry class by going inside the tetrahedron, then the tetrahedron-octahedron, then further inside, just over 112 more steps, dividing by 2, to get to the Planck units.
 We also went out the 90 doublings to the Age of the Universe by multiplying by 2.
-Though we learned about Kees Boeke’s base-10 work, we like our granular ordering system — just as a STEM tool!
+Though we learned about Kees Boeke’s base-10 work, we like our granular ordering system — it’s a STEM tool!

 Now, we have to see how well and in what ways this little model describes some aspect of reality.

 Might you be able to take a quick look at the numbers to see if you can quickly spot some natural logical flows?
 We will miss them and it will take us several lifetimes to learn as much as you know.
 The chart scrolls horizontally so you can easily follow the quiet gradations of each Planck base unit.